strategio-tech/java-dsa-linked-list-exercise/README.md

 # DSA Linked List Exercise

-**NOTE:** This is a GitHub Classroom assignment!
+> :warning: This is a GitHub Classroom assignment!
 You need to use the invite URL that was provided to you to get a customized repo.

 This exercise is written in Java, and tested with Gradle/JUnit.